The Casa Andina Private Collection Sacred Valley Peru might be the perfect place to stay while visiting the Sacred Valley with kids!

 As the name indicates, the Casa Andina Private Collection Sacred Valley Peru is in the Sacred Valley.
 Specifically, it is the town of Urubamba.
 The hotel is also known as Premium Valle Sagrado Hotel and Villas.
 We selected Casa Andina due to its close proximity to the ruins of Ollantaytambo.
 It also has great reviews for its service and beautiful surroundings.
-The hotel has 91 rooms of which some are suites and other are villas called Andean Cottages.
+The hotel has 91 rooms of which some are suites and others are villas called Andean Cottages.
 You can read our entire two-week Peru itinerary here.
 Casa Andina made our list of the best Peru resorts.
 You can check that out here.

 Check-in at Casa Andina Sacred Valley